rgbink/mac-scripting/Dialectic-Choose Dial Method for Phone Number Dialing via LaunchBar/readme.md

-#Dialectic Phone Dialing via LaunchBar
+#Dialectic Phone Dialing via LaunchBar (with method chooser)
 ##What it does: Choose Dialectic Dial Method before Dialing via LaunchBar

 ###Links: